 People living in Long Term Residential Care (RCF) settings (nursing homes, disability and mental health) are vulnerable populations and have been identified by the World Health Organisation as being at a higher risk of adverse outcomes from COVID-19 and at higher risk of infection due to living in close proximity to others.
 Factors contributing to high risk of adverse outcomes may include age and the high prevalence of underlying medical conditions.
 Factors contributing to higher risk of infection may include high care support with the activities of daily living in collective high physical contact environments.
-The response to COVID-19 in RCF should be based on preparedness, early recognition, isolation, care and prevention of onward spread.
+The response to COVID-19 in RCF should be based on preparedness, early recognition, isolation, ongoing care of residents and prevention of onward spread.

 This document provides guidance and information on the public health management and infection prevention and control measures, to inform and advise local planning and management in community residential facilities.
-The guidance has been updated from the previous version to reflect the declaration of a pandemic and the increasing number of COVID-19 cases that are now being reported due to local transmission events.
+The guidance has been updated from the previous version to reflect the growing experience with COVID-19 in recent weeks and the needs to adapt certain control measures that will be required for some time to take account of the needs of residents in particular related to transfers of care.